coreBOS/ProcessFlowPerspective/README.md

 Additionally the `deleteFromProcessAlertQueue` will look in the context for a variable named: `ProcessAlertValueToDelete`.
 If this variable (which can be loaded through the context map in the Alert) has a valid CRMID of an Alert that Alert will be eliminated from the queue.

+## Installing

+Either use the `composer.json` file and composer or copy the changeset (processflow.xml) to the coreBOS updater cbupdates directory and use coreBOS Updater.

 ## Future Enhancements